1024x500_Cover-1

 Round True Hearts Diamonds

 Are you gearing up to pop the question to your significant other and still deciding on an engagement ring?
-If you’re been exploring our website, you may be familiar with our exclusive collection of True Hearts™ diamonds and our budget-friendly but brilliant lab created diamonds.
+If you’re been exploring our website, you may be familiar with our exclusive collection of True Hearts™ diamonds and our budget-friendly but brilliant lab grown diamonds.

-Good news: for the first time ever, it’s your chance to score the best of both with our brand new collection of True Hearts™ Lab Created diamonds.
+Good news: for the first time ever, it’s your chance to score the best of both with our brand new collection of True Hearts™ Lab Grown diamonds.
 Curious?
 Keep reading to get the down-low.

 What Are True Hearts™ Diamonds?